ErikaDva/CRC_MasterThesis/README.md

 #### Scripts

+This folder contains the source code used in this project for analysis carried out in RStudio.

+#### Bash Scripts

-This folder contains the source code used in this project.
+This folder contains the source code used in this project for analysis carried out using command line.

 >\* Files too large to be uploaded in this repository